If you are like most salespeople, you probably spend a good chunk of your time putting together presentations.

 76% of buyers say they expect personalized content from marketers and salespeople based on their specific needs.
 Therefore, do not center most of the presentation on yourself and what your company does, but rather on why it matters to customers.
 People want proof that your product can meet their needs as a customer/business.
 Knowing what’s important to buyers means understanding your ideal buyer journey first.
 Then you will know what to focus your sales deck on, whether that is features, benefits, case studies, statistics, surveys, testimonials – or something else entirely.

-We use jargon because it has been proven to be an effective method of attracting customers and selling products.
-But jargon should only be used when speaking to “technical” employees; that is, employees whose jobs are technical (i.e., IT).
+We avoid jargon because it has been proven ineffective in attracting customers and selling products.
+Jargon should only be used when speaking to “technical” employees; that is, employees whose jobs are technical (i.e., IT).
 When used by or towards employees who perform non-technical roles in your company, things can get misunderstood.

 Including too many technical terms and words often ends up confusing prospects.
 If you are unsure of whether or not your audience will understand the words you’re using, err on the side of caution and try simpler language instead.
 Remember that you shouldn’t assume anything about your audience, and that includes their jargon knowledge.